 - “Satan got inside the head of Judas Iscariot” (Luke 22:3).

 - Judas was the treasurer for the disciples (John 13:29).
 He liked money and stole from the money bag (John 12:6).

 Matthew doesn’t say what motivated Judas to betray Jesus (26:14-16).
 Luke says that “Satan got inside the head of Judas” (22:3).
-Other Bible versions translate it as “Satan entered into Judas” (NLT).
+Other Bible versions translate it as “Satan entered into Judas” (New Living Translation).
 What do you think happened?
 Did Judas become demon possessed?
 Or did Satan simply plant an idea in the mind of Judas, and Judas embraced it?

 Let’s say Judas was not demon possessed, and that Satan merely tempted him to do something he had been considering.
 Do you think Judas hoped to force Jesus into a public confrontation with Jewish leaders who supported the Roman occupying army, so the Messiah could lead Jewish rebels to freedom?
 Or do you think he had some other motive?

 When Jesus passed out pieces of bread to the disciples he said, “Eat it.
 It’s my body” (26:26).
 Luke adds this: “I’m giving it for you—for your sake.
 When you do this, remember me” (22:19).
 Was he talking about what became the ritual of communion or Mass?
 Or was he talking about any time we eat a meal?

 When Jesus gave his disciples the bread at the Last Supper, he said, “It’s my body” (26:26).
 Really?
 His actual body?
 Many Christians argue that the wine and the bread served during Communion or Mass are miraculously transformed into the actual blood and body of Jesus.
 Other Christians say the wine and bread are only symbols.
 What do you think about that?